 New for 2019 is the Back Alley project.
 It’s an innovative way to encourage Fleetwood residents to look at their own back alleys.
 It’s also a wonderful opportunity for people without garden space to have their very own secret garden; to meet with neighbours to enjoy a clean fresh space; to give children a safe place to play and to bring local communities together.

-Fleetwood In Bloom would like to transform a back alley to WOW the judges.
-Check out Audrey and Irene enjoying theirs!
+Fleetwood In Bloom has transformed a back alley to WOW the judges.
+Just look at what they started out with!

 Get Involved in Fleetwood In Bloom